The West Wing season 5

 The fifth season of the American political drama television series The West Wing aired in the United States on NBC from September 24, 2003, to May 19, 2004, and consisted of 22 episodes.
 This was the first season with executive producer John Wells as showrunner after series creator Aaron Sorkin departed the series at the end of the previous season.

 Cast

-The fifth season had star billing for nine major roles.
-All nine of these were filled by returning main cast members from the fourth season.
+The fifth season had star billing for nine major roles, all of which were filled by returning main cast members from the fourth season.
 The cast was credited in alphabetical order except for Martin Sheen, who was listed last.
 Stockard Channing is only credited for the episodes in which she appears.